AUTHORS

 Entities must report if group-level consolidated accounting revenue exceeds $100 million in a previous financial year, even if an organisation makes few payments to Australian suppliers.
 Key things to look out for include:

 - Definition of control: Under Australian Accounting Standards (AASB), entities must consider all subsidiaries that would be part of a consolidated financial report based on the concept of control.
-If you have "de facto" control over an entity, its revenue must be included as part of the threshold to determine whether or not an entity needs to report.
+If you have "de facto" control over an entity, its revenue must be included as part of the threshold to determine whether or not there is a need to report.

-- Foreign-sourced income: The $100 million test applies to the entire global consolidated group.
-Even if an Australian head entity is small, if total revenue of global subsidiaries are significant, there might be an obligation to report.
+- Foreign-sourced income: The $100 million test applies to the entire global consolidated group under the head reporting entity.
+Even if revenue under an Australian head entity is small, if total revenue of its global subsidiaries is significant, there might be an obligation to report.

 Insight: Entities should regularly review their group structures (especially during M&A events) for any changes in eligibility.
 A single acquisition could push a group over the $100M threshold, triggering an immediate need to report.